OlehTymoshenko/Cross-platform-technologies/README.md

-Labworks for cross-platform technologies are stored in this repository <br>
+Labworks for cross-platform technologies course are stored in this repository <br>
 Author: Tymoshenko Oleh <br>
 Group: 545b